All You Need to Know About The Importance of Social Media Audit

 However, have you ever verified those accounts that have liked, shared or ping you in one or other way?
 If they are from similar industry and have similar interest, keep them engaged and build online rapport with them.
 Vice-versa, if they have by chance come across your feed and do not relate to your industry, you no need to invest a dedicated time in keeping them active.
 Because one or other day they will either discontinue following you or stop posting on your feed.
 The reason is the difference between theirs and your areas of interest and goals of social media.

 Whatever social media audit results you get based on the analysis, divide it into two areas from your social media marketing goals perspective, strong areas and areas of improvements.
 Have a consistent focus on your strengths and convert your weak points into manageable areas.

 Your social media presence should spread your brand awareness.
 Each of your social profile should speak about your brand and if required, keep making improvements as and when required.

-Try to grab the attention of your target audience with the help of posting curated content, tagging them, mentioning them, sharing relevant posts, and keeping the important post as pinned post.
+Try to grab the attention of your target audience with the help of posting curated content, tagging them, mentioning them, sharing relevant posts, and keeping the important post as a pinned post.

 3. Keep a note of personal messages

 Not everyone will post on your feed directly.
 Some may tag you, or some may send you a private message.
-Remember not all direct messages are auto generated.
+Remember not all direct messages are auto-generated.
 Most of the social media marketers are aware of the annoyance that DM creates.